natalieagus/50033/docs/02-babies/animation.md

 1. Create AudioSource component at Mario GameObject, and load the `smb_jump-small` AudioClip.
 Ensure that you disable Play on Awake property.
 2. Then link this AudioSource component to `marioAudio` on the script from the inspector
-3. Open `mario_jump` animation clip, and create an event at timestamp `0:00` as shown in the recording below
+3. Open `mario-jump` animation clip, and create an event at timestamp `0:00` as shown in the recording below
 4. Ensure that `mario-jump` Animation clip Loop Time property is **unticked**

 <VideoItem path={"https://50033.s3.ap-southeast-1.amazonaws.com/week-2/anim-event.mp4"} widthPercentage="100%"/>